 - Among the major requirements of these laws is that workers must receive the prevailing wage - an hourly wage that the U.S. Department of Labor determines to be the prevailing minimum for similar workers in a particular locale.

 - In addition, all federal contracts must include a clause specifying a minimum wage paid to workers.
-See Executive Order 13658.
+See Minimum Wage for Federal Contractors.